Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 The current `slice::sort_unstable` does some minor changes to pdqsort:

 - **Partial insertion sort**: Is changed to allow fully ascending and descending inputs to be sorted with only N comparisons, instead of N*2 like in pdqsort.
 However in doing so it creates a worst case with significantly more comparisons for append + sort use cases.
 More on that later.
 - **Quicksort**: Instead of always recursing into the left side, it recurses into the shorter side.
 This idea was first introduced in the 1993 paper [Engineering a Sort Function](https://cs.fit.edu/~pkc/classes/writing/samples/bentley93engineering.pdf) by Jon L. Bentley and M. Douglas Mcilroy.
-While predicting the exact point when the current `slice::sort_unstable` will switch from Quicksort recursion to heapsort is difficult to predict, because of the pattern breaker and ineffective partition counter interplay, it still enforces a recursion depth limit.
+While predicting the exact point when the current `slice::sort_unstable` will switch from quicksort recursion to heapsort is difficult to predict, because of the pattern breaker and ineffective partition counter interplay, it still enforces a recursion depth limit.
 Jon L. Bentley and M. Douglas Mcilroy introduce the shorter side recursion idea to counteract the worst case behavior of repeated ineffective partitioning.
 In essence this change makes no sense given the heapsort fallback.

 ### ipnsort